Links to further information:

 If you have any of the following, see your doctor, a physiotherapist or nurse for a proper assessment of your back pain:

-- You have tried simple measures like in the Back Pain Guide above and your pain is not getting better
+- You have tried simple measures like in the Back Pain video above for a few weeks and your pain is not getting better

 - If you have any new weakness in your lower legs, develop any bowel or bladder problems (such as incontinence) or numbness over your buttocks and anal region, see your doctor or an after hours clinic immediately.
 These are considered RED flags and a medical emergency.